 I am a DPhil (PhD) student in philosophy at the University of Oxford.
 I am also a research member and coordinator of ALIUS, an interdisciplinary research group on altered states of consciousness I have co-founded in 2016.
 I previously obtained my undergraduate degree from the Sorbonne University (jointly with the École Normale Supérieure), and my Master’s degree from the Institut Jean Nicod.
 See my CV for more details.

-My philosophical interests lie mainly within philosophy of mind, cognitive science, phenomenology and philosophy of perception.
-My DPhil thesis investigates the notion of sense of self.
-I disambiguate the claim that any phenomenally conscious experience has a subjective character (sometimes called 'for-me-ness’), and challenge the resulting versions of the claim through the study of a variety of empirical cases.
-For more information on my research project, see the page concerning my DPhil.
+My philosophical interests lie mainly within the philosophy of mind and the philosophy of cognitive science; I also have a strong interest in the philosophy of perception and metaphysics.
+My doctoral research investigates the notion of self-consciousness.
+I disambiguate the claim that self-consciousness is necessary for consciousness, and challenge the resulting versions of the claim through conceptual analysis and the study of a variety of empirical cases.

 I have organized the Sense of Self conference in Oxford, and I am co-organizing the Selfless Minds workshop in Frankfurt.